ryami333/guitar-build/README.md

 Next up, I wanted to drill the holes that the bridge would be attached to, but to position tjem properly I was going to need the neck sitting firmly in its pocket.
 So I started by positioning he neck-plate over the rear of the body, and drilling through to th e empty neck pocket.

 ![neck pocket drilling](neck-drill-1.jpg)

+Then I clamped the neck into the pocket, drilled the pilot holes deeper, into the neck.

 ![neck pocket drilling](neck-drill-2.jpg)

+once the pilot holes were comoleted, I screwed the neck in, and admired my work!
 ![neck pocket drilling](neck-drill-3.jpg)
 ![neck pocket drilling](neck-drill-4.jpg)